Instructions Reference

 </row>

 xsl:fork splits processing into independent branches that each consume the streamed document independently.
-Without xsl:fork, a streaming template can only make one downward pass through the children.
+Without xsl:fork, a streaming template can make only one downward pass through the children.
 With xsl:fork, you can process the same children in multiple ways simultaneously.

 C# parallel: Think of xsl:fork like Channel<T> fan-out, or tee in Unix — one input stream split to multiple consumers: